-Highlights of Cinq’s webinar on essential guidelines for Nearshore/Offshore projects
+Highlights of Cinq’s webinar on essential guidelines for nearshore/offshore projects.

-When we talk about partnership, it is both the client
+“When we talk about partnership, both the client

-To get into the full content about the best practices when working with a nearshore partner, watch the webinar:
+To get the full content about the best practices when working with a nearshore partner, watch the webinar:

 About the speakers:

-Marcelo Wzorek is a software development delivery head, leading nearshore teams for more than 15 years supporting various customers in the US and Western Europe.
+Marcelo Wzorek is a software development delivery head, leading nearshore teams for more than 15 years, supporting various customers in the US and Western Europe.

 Olivier P. Poulard is a seasoned executive that directed multiple strategic offshore partners in large and complex transformation programs.